Shadark/cookiecutter-rimworld-mod-development/README.md

 ### Improvements
 - Harmony Integration
-- Git Integration
+- Git Integration with README.md template and .gitignore
 - Option to debug in borderless window
 - Refactored solution for clarity (especially with About.xml)
-- Some other small QOL tweaks
+- other small QOL tweaks

 # Install/Setup